ARRC NEWSLETTER – JUNE 2020 EDITION

 Our first story looks at the Murray Crayfish – once widespread and abundant throughout the Murray River system, this species has suffered dramatic declines in range and abundance since the 1950s.
 This story looks at findings from the last 20 years of research conducted to monitor the Murray Crayfish populations in the Murray River and its tributaries.

 Our second story chases Tilapia – probably the worst invasive pest species to have ever been turned loose in this country.
 Their tolerance to a wide range of environmental conditions make them a high concern with the species now established in 25 out of 76 catchments in Queensland, and Rob Cheetham discusses how we can take community action to help stop the spread.

 Six perspectives on the COVID experience

-In our most recent podcast episode of ‘Conversations over a Cuppa’, we spoke with Paul Ryan about the idea of ‘bouncing forward’ – if you missed this, you can have a listen to the episode here.
+In our most recent podcast episode of ‘Take me to the river’, we spoke with Paul Ryan about the idea of ‘bouncing forward’ – if you missed this, you can have a listen to the episode here.

 As a follow up, we reached out to our network and asked a few people about their experience of COVID, as well as any learnings they will ‘bounce forward’ with.
 Here are six diverse perspectives that span university, government and not-for-profit spheres – we are curious to know how many you resonate with, and whether it encourages you to think about what COVID has meant for you.
 Our conversations are with Kate MacMaster (Peter Cullen Trust), Stuart Naylor (Water NSW), Lori Gould (Rivers of Carbon), Adam Shipp (Yurbay), Suzy Nethercott-Watson (Two Green Threads) and Ian Rutherfurd (University of Melbourne).